RoccoMatano/ctwin32/README.md

 Note: Even though ctwin32 is a pure Python module, it can of course only be used on Windows.
-Therefore, the wheel packages provided are intentionally tagged with the x86 bit and x64 bit Windows platform tags (in terms of content, the two are the same).
+Therefore, the wheel packages provided are intentionally tagged with the x86, x64 and and arm64 Windows platform tags (in terms of content, those are the same).
 This is just to keep [pip](https://packaging.python.org/tutorials/installing-packages/) from installing them on a non-Windows OS.